TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/IncludingYourScript/Index.rst

    $content = $this->stdWrap($content, $conf['stdWrap.']);

 This will stdWrap the content with the properties of ".stdWrap" of the
-$conf-array!
+$conf array!

-.. _appendix-include-internal-vars:
+.. _appendix-include-internal-variables:

-Internal Vars in the main frontend object, TSFE (TypoScript Front End)
+Internal variables in the main frontend object, TSFE
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""

-There are some variables in the global object, TSFE, you might need to know about.
+There are some variables in the global object, TSFE (TypoScript Frontend), you might need to know about.
 These ARE ALL READ-ONLY!
 (Read: Don't change them!)
 See the class TypoScriptFrontendController (tslib\_fe) for the full descriptions.

 If you for instance want to access the variable "id", you can do so by
 writing: $GLOBALS['TSFE']->id